NAME: William BRAKE

 EMBARKED: 18 November 1915

 William Brake was the son of James Hugh Brake and Barbara McDougall and was born in Horsham in 1893.
-James Brake was born in the Cavendish district and at an early age went to work for John Thomson & Co. in Gray Street.
-He eventually was the manager of the store and was in patnership with the Thomsons in stores in Horsham & Portland called Thomson & Brakes.
+James Brake was born in the Cavendish district and at an early age went to work for John Thomson & Co. in Gray Street after his sister married one of the senior partners, John Thomson.
+He eventually was the manager of the store and was in partnership with the Thomsons in stores in Horsham & Portland called Thomson & Brakes.

-William returned to Australia in 1919 having served in the Middle East and France and escaped with no physical scars.
+William returned to Australia in May 1919 having served in the Middle East and France.
 His two brothers, John and James also returned.
-His other brother Stan remained in Hamilton working at Thomsons.
+His other brother Stan had remained in Hamilton working at Thomsons.

-In 1922, William Brake passed away at his mother’s home in Mont Albert aged twenty-nine.
-His body was returned to Hamilton for burial with his father James who passed away in 1915.
+Not long after William’s return, it was found he was suffering from glandular tuberculosis.
+He suffered for eighteen months before dying on 26 April 1921 of cardiac failure at his mother’s home at 12 Stanhope Street Mont Albert aged twenty-nine.
+His body was returned to Hamilton for burial alongside his father James who passed away in 1915.
 On arrival, William Diwell of the Hamilton Brass Band played the “Last Post.”